hyprwm/Hyprland/README.md

 # Notice

-This project is still in its early development, expect bugs.
+Hyprland is still in pretty early development compared to some other Wayland compositors.

-Once you get it working though, it's pretty stable.<br/>
+Although Hyprland is pretty stable, it may have some bugs.

 ### Help Wanted